 Studies on depression, anxiety, eating disorders, ADHD, and autism also show benefits of 5-HTP.

 Chronic headaches and Migraines

 5-HTP reduces the pain, tenderness, anxiety, and fatigue that is caused by fibromyalgia.

-Fibromyalgia also disrupts normal sleep cycles and causes additional fatigue and tiredness, which 5-HTP can help with, allowing people to get better quality, restful sleep.
+When used with other nootropics, 5-HTP can be used to treat depression and improve mood.
 5-HTP has no proven effect on people who do not respond to re-uptake inhibitors.

 Anxiety and Panic Attacks